juanrgon/streamline/README.md

 ## Customization

-The

-A segment is a command that echoes
+A segment is any command that echoes up to three lines:

+- text
+- a color for the text (optional)
+- a color for the background of the text

 Example: